myPlutoZone/com.plutozone.knowledge2nd/com/plutozone/knowledge/middleware/jenkins.md

 ## Developer + GitLab + Jenkins + Registry(=hub.docker.com)
 1. Developer is uploadding code at GitLab
 2. Jenkins is pushing at Registry and testing for development or staging or product
-3. Kurbernates is upload at development or staging or product
+3. Kubernetes is upload at development or staging or product

 ## Enviroments